-VP of Finance Oversight of this policy Campus Student Affairs Deans Officers Works with the student for initial review and possible first level approval/rejection of the tuition exception request.
-Deans, Program Directors Receives approved forms from Student Financial Services and, review and 3rd level approval/rejection of the tuition exception form Receives approved forms from the Dean or Program
+VP of Finance Campus Student Affairs Deans Officers

+Oversight of this policy

+Works with the student for initial review and possible first level approval/rejection of the tuition exception request.

+Deans, Program Directors Receives approved forms from Student Financial Services and, review and 3rd level approval/rejection of the tuition exception form

+Provost

-Provost Director and provides, review and final approval/rejection of the tuition exception form.
+Receives approved forms from the Dean or Program Director and provides, review and final approval/rejection of the tuition exception form.
 The decision of the Provost is final and not appealable.

-For Iowa Residents Only: The State of Iowa For-profit Tuition Refund Policy can be found at https://iowacollegeaid.gov/ForProfitRefundPolicy.
+For lowa Residents Only: The State of Iowa For-profit Tuition Refund Policy can be found at https://iowacollegeaid.gov/ForProfitRefundPolicy.